misesdev/bitcoin-tx-lib/README.md

 # bitcoin-tx-lib

-`note`
-> Do not use in production.
-Key generation is generating low-entropy keys.
-Use only for testing.
-We are working to resolve this and make this process more secure for use in a production environment.

 A TypeScript library for building Bitcoin transactions, focused on compatibility across any TypeScript environment, with minimal dependencies and built in pure TypeScript.
 Fully compatible with React, React Native, and any TypeScript projects,